 Outside, a most delightful feature of the property is the well stocked rear garden with paved patios at either end and abundant shrub and flower borders.
 There is also a timber shed and potential space to create a home office or garden room in this deceptively long rear garden.

 To summarise a lovely Victorian home in a fantastic position for Haslemere's superb amenities.EPC-E

-Conveniently located within easy reach of the shops in Wey Hill including Tesco and MandS Food Hall and close to the well regarded Shottermill Primary and Junior School.
-Haslemere mainline station is approximately 0.9 miles away and offers a fast service to London Waterloo in around 48 minutes.
-Haslemere town centre is approximately 1.4 miles and offers a comprehensive range of independent shops and boutiques, restaurants and coffee houses.
+Conveniently located within easy reach of bustling Wey Hill and amenities including a MandS Food Hall, a very popular artisan coffee shop, award winning ice cream parlour, independent butcher and Lion Green, a delightful open park area with a children's playground.
+The well regarded Shottermill Primary and Junior Schools are very close by too.
+Haslemere mainline station is approximately 0.7 miles away and offers a fast service to London Waterloo in around 48 minutes.
+Haslemere town centre is approximately 1.4 miles and offers a comprehensive range of independent shops, boutiques, restaurants and coffee houses.
 The A3 at nearby Hindhead provides good road links to London and the south coast.
 There are excellent schools for all ages and leisure facilities including the Haslemere Leisure Centre.
 The surrounding area has some stunning countryside, much of which is in the ownership of the National Trust and offers excellent walking and riding opportunities.